irshadaj/songshare/overlord/README.md

 * No bonus points for developing an actual electronic detonator.
 Still, dude, sweet.

 ## Part II
 Nice job with the bomb, earlier!
 Your client was very impressed!
-Unfortunately, before he could go through with his evil scheme, he was captured by the authorities.
-Control over his evil empire has now fallen into the hands of his son, Scott.
+Unfortunately, before she could go through with her evil scheme, Prof. Nefarious was captured by the authorities.
+Control over her evil empire has now fallen into the hands of her son, Rick Nefarious.

-Scott is not as impressed.
-He was looking forward to seeing something more flashy, with an awesome, malevolent-looking interface. _"Like in the movies."_
+Rick is not as impressed.
+He was looking forward to seeing something more flashy, with an awesome, malevolent-looking interface. _"Like in the movies."_  He's also willing to increase the project budget to make the bomb look more badass.

 ### Requirements
 1. Redesign the bomb interface to look awesome.